Need help? Call us 0800 032 9366

 Colour & Appearance

-7. The light that makes your living room feel dead – or alive
+7. Light that makes your room feel dead – or alive

 In these experiments, people simply rated how pleasant colours looked under different LED spectra.
 Some lights consistently made faces and objects look flat, sallow and "off".
 Others made the same scene look rich and natural.
 Nothing else changed – only the spectrum – yet the mood and appeal of the room shifted completely.